• Home

 Curriculum Structure Years 11 & 12

-Subjects offered in Years 11 and 12 reflect the BOSTES requirements for satisfactory completion of the Year 11 (Preliminary) and Year 12 (HSC) courses.
-At the completion of Year 10, boys are given advice by their class teachers, Heads of House, Heads of Faculties, Dean of Studies, Deputy Principal Teaching and Learning and Careers Adviser to assist them in an appropriate choice of subjects for study in Years 11 and 12.
+Subjects offered in Years 11 and 12 reflect the NESA requirements for satisfactory completion of the Year 11 (Preliminary) and Year 12 (HSC) courses.
+At the completion of Year 10, boys are given advice by their class teachers, Heads of House, Heads of Faculties, Deputy Principal Teaching and Learning and Careers Adviser to assist them in an appropriate choice of subjects for study in Years 11 and 12.

 YEAR 11 (PRELIMINARY)